keppelen/paco/posts/svg-cache-with-use.md

 ## Conclusion

-Here's how our new `withIcon` HOC looks with caching:
+Here's our new `withIcon` HOC with caching:

 ```jsx highlight=2,4-5,10,12,13,15-18,30-32
 import { memo } from 'react'